Werefin/PID-Particle-Trajectory/README.md

 # PID: motion control of a particle #

-* src: python source code -> src/control/:
+* src: python source code; main: particle_trajectory.py
+* doc: more information about the project; essay in Italian: LaTeX-PID-Particle : LaTeX-PID-Particle